 Neurological problems: Kadcyla can damage nerves.
 You may experience tingling, pain, numbness, itching, crawling sensation, pins and needles in your hands and feet.
 Your doctor will monitor you for signs and symptoms of neurological problems.

 Injection site reaction: If you get a burning sensation, feel pain or tenderness at the infusion site during the infusion, this could indicate that Kadcyla has leaked outside the blood vessel.
 Tell your doctor or nurse immediately.
-If Kadcyla has leaked outside the blood vessel, increased pain, discoloration, blistering and sloughing of your skin (skin necrosis) can occur within days or weeks after the infusion.
+If Kadcyla has leaked outside the blood vessel, increased pain, discolouration, blistering and sloughing of your skin (skin necrosis) can occur within days or weeks after the infusion.

 Tell your doctor or nurse straight away if you notice any of the side effects above.